Deepika Padukone's talk session on mental health with WHO put on hold

-New Delhi [India], April 23 (ANI): Days after announcing her collaboration with WHO for a talk session on the issue of prioritisation of mental health during coronavirus pandemic, actor Deepika Padukone on Wednesday night said that the talk has been put on hold currently.
+New Delhi [India], April 23 (ANI): Days after announcing her collaboration with the World Health Organization for a talk on the issue of prioritisation of mental health during coronavirus pandemic, actor Deepika Padukone on Wednesday night said that the session has been put on hold due to "unforeseen and highly unavoidable circumstances".

-The actor took to Instagram and revealed about the delay of the talk session that was scheduled to take place through Instagram Live on April 23.
+The actor took to Instagram to reveal that the talk scheduled through Instagram Live on April 23 has been put on hold.

 "I regret to inform you that due to unforeseen and highly unavoidable circumstances, the conversation 'Prioritizing mental health during the pandemic and beyond' between Dr Tedros Adhanom Ghebreyesus, Director-General, WHO and I, scheduled for 23rd Apri1,2020 has been put on hold until further notice," Padukone said.

-She further ended the note by highlighting the importance of mental health and asked all her fans to prioritise their mental health during the ongoing testing times of the coronavirus pandemic.
+She further asked all her fans to prioritise their mental health during the ongoing testing times of the coronavirus pandemic.

-The 34-year-old actor had earlier on Sunday announced her team up with Dr Tedros, director-general of World Health Organization (WHO) for an Instagram live to discuss the importance of mental health during the coronavirus crisis.
+The 34-year-old actor had on Sunday announced her team up with Dr Tedros, director-general of World Health Organization (WHO) for an Instagram live.

 Earlier this year, the actor was also awarded the Crystal Award at the World Economic Forum in Davos for spreading awareness about the importance of mental health.